AimRT/AimRT/document/sphinx-en/tutorials/interface_py/configurator.md

 # Configurator

 ## Related Links

-Reference examples:
+Reference Example:
 - {{ '[helloworld_module.py]({}/src/examples/py/helloworld/helloworld_module.py)'.format(code_site_root_path_url) }}

 ## Interface Overview

 Modules can obtain the `ConfiguratorRef` handle by calling the `GetConfigurator()` interface of the `CoreRef` handle, and use some configuration-related functions through it.
 The core interfaces it provides are as follows:
-- `GetConfigFilePath()->str` : Used to get the path of the module configuration file.
+- `GetConfigFilePath()->str`: Used to obtain the path of the module configuration file.
-  - Note that this interface only returns the path of a module configuration file.
+  - Please note that this interface only returns the path of a module configuration file.
 Module developers need to read and parse the configuration file themselves.
-  - For details about what path this interface specifically returns, please refer to the [aimrt.module configuration document](../cfg/module.md) during deployment and runtime phase.
+  - For details about what path this interface will return, please refer to the [aimrt.module Configuration Document](../cfg/module.md) during the deployment and runtime phase.

 ## Usage Example

-A simple usage example is shown below:
+A simple usage example is as follows:
 ```python
 import aimrt_py
 import yaml